Flat, featureful and not just for clever clogs

 Great Court is also famous for the Great Court Run, which involves attempting to run around Great Court within the time that it takes the College clock to strike the hour of twelve.
 The course is approximately 370 metres long and the clock takes about 44 seconds.
 It is traditional for athletically-inclined members of Trinity to attempt the run every year at noon on the day of the Matriculation Dinner.
 Apparently, in 2007 Sam Dobin, a second-year undergraduate reading Economics, made it round within the sound of the final chime, although fierce debate still persists as to whether it was permissible to transgress from the flagstones onto the cobbles to moderate the sharpness of the corners.

 A large fountain sits the centre of Great Court, originally erected in 1601.
 Until recently the fountain had its own water supply via a conduit from a spring a mile and a half to the west of the College (might be fun to trace that one day).
-The fountain is believed to be where earlier students would have washed; but my only experience of it was getting dunked after a rowdy rowers’ supper (8th boat!)
+The fountain is believed to be where earlier students would have washed, but my only experience of its cleaning properties was getting dunked after a rowdy rowers’ supper (8th boat!)

 The next part of the walk took us alongside the river across Jesus Green and Midsummer Common.
 The dozen or so canal boats moored alongside the river hinted at a completely different side to Cambridge – a more ethnic, alternative and ‘green’ character that has long been alive in the city alongside the academia.
 Canal boats are the model of space efficiency – kitchen, bathroom, living and sleeping areas all within a 40 sq ms space.
 And on the roofs, bikes, firewood, herbs, flowers, vegetable plots, even a doghouse.